infobip/infobip-rtc-ios/README.md

 }
 ```

-When `CallDelegate` is set up and the call is established, there are a few things that you can do with the actual call.
+When `CallDelegate` is set up, and the call is established, there are a few things that you can do with the actual call.
 One of them, of course, is to hang up.
 That can be done via the [`hangup`](https://github.com/infobip/infobip-rtc-ios/wiki/Call#hangup) method on the call, and after that, both parties will receive `hangup` event upon hang up completion.

 ```
 outgoingCall.hangup()